jakydibe/SnitchSlayer/README.md

 Also is the first time i write windows kernel driver so it may(and for sure has) have many instabilities leading to BSOD so don't use it in ur malware campaign, its useless.

 I will not explain how to load an unsigned kernel driver.

+thanks to https://github.com/gmh5225/PDB-EasyPdb/ for the offset resolving with pdb